-When a student successfully completes the ELA, math or science assessment, regardless if it is a general or alternate assessment, a student receives a scale score which falls into four achievement levels: Level 1 being the lowest level, Level 3 indicating proficiency, and Level 4 indicating advanced performance.
+When a student successfully completes the ELA, math, or science assessment, regardless of if it is a general or alternate assessment, they receive a scale score which falls into one of four achievement levels: Level 1 being the lowest level, Level 2 indicating nearly meet the standard, Level 3 indicating proficiency, and Level 4 indicating advanced performance.
 Levels 1 and 2 are considered not proficient; levels 3 and 4 are proficient and above.